Updated on May 16th, 2023

 What are the Total Stafford Loan Limits?

-There are borrowing limits for the total amount of all of your student’s loans.
+There are borrowing limits for the total amount of all of your student’s federal loans.
 Dependent students are capped at $31,000 in total.
 Independent undergraduate students are allowed to borrow more, with an upward limit of $57,500.
 Graduate and professional studies independent students can borrow up to $138,500 in unsubsidized Stafford loans.

 It’s important to note students who reach the caps and then repay portions of their loan, bringing that balance down below the limit, do become eligible for additional direct Stafford loans.